02 September 2009

 - The most deprived areas in New Zealand (NZDep2001 Quintile 5) have increasing rates of fetal deaths compared with other quintiles.

-- The most deprived areas in New Zealand (NZDep2001 Quintile 5) have rates of infant deaths almost two-and-a-half times the least deprived areas (NZDep2001 Quintile 1).
+- The most deprived areas in New Zealand have rates of infant deaths over two times the least deprived areas (NZDep2001 Quintile 1).

-- Babies with a birthweight of less than 1000g and a gestation of less than 32 completed weeks made up 50.0 percent of all neonatal deaths and 5.0 percent of post-neonatal deaths in 2003.
-In 2004, these babies made up 53.0 percent of neonatal deaths and 6.7 percent of post-neonatal deaths.
+- Babies with a birthweight of less than 1000 g and a gestation of less than 32 completed weeks made up 48.1 percent of all neonatal deaths and 7.2 percent of post-neonatal deaths.

-- The SIDS death rate of 0.8 per 1000 live births in 2004 was 61.9 percent lower than in 1994.
-This rate is the lowest recorded since SIDS became a separate category in the International Classification of Diseases in 1979 (this rate – 0.8 per 1000 live births – was also recorded in 2002).
+- The SIDS rate of 0.7 deaths per 1000 live births in 2005 was the lowest recorded since SIDS became a separate category in the International Classification of Diseases in 1979.

-- In 2003, SIDS was the underlying cause of death for 42.5 percent of post-neonatal deaths and 16.8 percent of all infant deaths.
+- SIDS was the underlying cause of death for 13.6 percent of all infant deaths and 32.4 percent of post-neonatal deaths.